 Worried, patients are still waiting for the replacement of their defective device

 “Evasive” or even “non-existent” answers, and patients between anger, fear and uncertainty.
-Almost a year after the recall by Philips Group of many of its respiratory devices due to potential risks to the health of their users, the National Medicines Safety Agency (ANSM) convened an ad hoc committee of experts on Wednesday to better understand the potential risks.
+Almost a year following the recall by Philips Group of many of its respiratory devices due to potential risks to the health of their users, the National Medicines Safety Agency (ANSM) convened an ad hoc committee of experts on Wednesday to better understand the potential risks.
 Objective: to push the group to accelerate the rate of replacement of the devices in question, and to answer the many questions of patients left in worry.

 “Philips remained absolutely deaf and dumb to our questions”

 The group “Philips remained absolutely deaf and dumb to our questions”, regretted Christian Trouchot, member of the French Federation of Respiratory Insufficiencies and representative of the main patient associations during this day of hearing.
-However, there are many questions about the potential risks associated with these defective devices, which can cause coughing, irritation or even headaches.
+However, there are many questions regarding the potential risks associated with these defective devices, which can cause coughing, irritation or even headaches.
 More worryingly, the group also mentioned a “potential” risk of cancers long-term.

 However, the group has not undertaken to dispel the doubts and concerns of patients using its respiratory devices.
 “If Philips is a manufacturer of medical devices, it is not a manufacturer of information, tackled Christian Trouchot.
 Our federations have asked Philips for the name of the manufacturer of the foam, and if they supply other manufacturers of similar devices, but the group has opposed us on business secrecy, so we have not had any response,” said he lamented.